JulianOzelRose/TRR-SaveMaster/README.md

 # Tomb Raider Remastered Savegame Editor
 This is a savegame editor for Tomb Raider Remastered.
-It works on all levels, including bonus levels.
-Support for the second trillogy (Tomb Raider IV-VI Remastered) is in progress.
+Support for the second trilogy (Tomb Raider IV-VI Remastered) is in progress.
 Tomb Raider IV and V are currently supported.
 You can edit items, health, weapons, ammunition, statistics, and coordinates.
 Compatible with PC, PS4, and Nintendo Switch savegames.
 For instructions on how to download and use this savegame editor, scroll down to the section below.
 Additionally, technical details on reverse engineering the Tomb Raider I-III Remastered trilogy are included on later on in this README.